 This could be as detailed as specific cues in training sessions – such as running for three minutes non-stop, then five, then 10 and so on, or hitting a number of strides per minute.

-Lambdon’s advice is all the more reason to make your #MySummerGoal pledge, breaking down the steps to get there into smaller, achievable goals.
+Lambdon’s advice is all the more reason to set your goal, breaking down the steps to get there into smaller, achievable goals.

 The devil is in the detail